izaak-coleman/GeDi/README.md

 # Running GeDi on example data

-Within GeDi's source code directory is an `example_data` subdirectory that will be used to explain how to run GeDi in default mode.
+Within GeDi's source code directory is an `example_data` subdirectory that will provide an example of how to run GeDi in default mode.

 Within `example_data` are the following three files:
   - `example_dataset.file_list`